ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 ## 2009-09-01
-* [[Zoran Škoda]]: I just created [[normal subgroup]] and it does not render right on my IE. Is this a new system glitch?
+* [[Zoran Škoda]]: I just created [[normal subgroup]], [[normal closure]], but they do not render correctly on my IE. Is this a new-system glitch?
 The letters and formulas are one across another.
 Did not make last night logging that I added a paragraph or so on the Jacobi matrix and the application (Alexander polynomial) into the [[Fox derivative]].
 I also created [[derived affine scheme]] in the sense of Toen et al.

   [[Andrew Stacey]]: No idea!
 Can you send me a screen shot?
 Unfortunately, the Windows machine that I have control over can't connect to the wireless network here (Oh, the irony!) and the windows machine that I don't have control over doesn't have MathML support.